saibottrenham/perfectMessaging/README.md

 Make sure you have SMTP enabled in your Gmail Settings

-check this link for more Info
+check this link for more Info in terms of Google SMTP Settings https://www.arclab.com/en/kb/email/how-to-enable-imap-pop3-smtp-gmail-account.html

-https://www.arclab.com/en/kb/email/how-to-enable-imap-pop3-smtp-gmail-account.html
+### Todo

+- Some more sophisticated Input Validation would be nice